- Business and Employment»

 Too many consultants fall in love with their own methodology.
 Success in this business comes from marketing, not from the depth of consulting expertise.
 I know that this is heresy to many of you, but all the nonrainmaking consulting gurus are working for somebody else and merely earning a paycheck.— Alan Weiss

 Consulting in an Internet World

-While far from a "perfect" solution, this approach to paying consultants is obviously "workable" based on the number of independent consultants currently working on Upwork — more than 330,000 as of August 18, 2015.
-For the record, I actively use Upwork as well as several other online sites in my primary roles as both business consultant and business writer.
+While far from a "perfect" solution, this approach to paying consultants is apparently "workable" based on the number of independent consultants currently working on Upwork and other freelancing sites that use variations of escrow funding.
+For the record, I actively use Upwork as well as several other online sites in my roles as both business consultant and business writer.
 The primary cost of doing business on freelancing sites is the portion of consulting fees that are deducted before freelancers are paid — for example, Upwork currently charges 5 to 20 percent (depending on total client revenues).

 Of course, working for online clients does not eliminate the practical need for consultants to negotiate payment timing and other terms.
 While many governing aspects of website operators such as Upwork are fixed and not subject to negotiation, numerous consulting specifics are still negotiable — including the timing of consulting payments.

 "If you think it's expensive to hire a professional to do the job, wait until you hire an amateur."
 (Red Adair)